 When they have seen and clicked on your email, that’s only half the battle!

 You still need them to take that next action, whether it be to book a call or make an online purchase!
-As such, the relevancy and quality of the page they arrive on is essential.
-If your landing page needs some tuning up, here a few ways to improve your landing page quality.
+As such, the relevancy and quality of the page they arrive on is essential if you really want to increase and boost sales with email marketing.

-- Make messaging consistent: Imagine being pulled in by a creative and interesting email, but then when you arrive at the website, it looks completely different than what you were expecting.
+Make messaging consistent: Imagine being pulled in by a creative and interesting email, but then when you arrive at the website, it looks completely different than what you were expecting.
 It is jarring and offputting for users if not downright misleading.

-- Relevant prompt: If there is no reason for potential customers to act then and there, they might appreciate your website and email but then brush it off.
+Relevant prompt: If there is no reason for potential customers to act then and there, they might appreciate your website and email but then brush it off.
 To build and develop customer action and eventually conversion requires a timely reason, such as a limited offer.
 A good example of this is when a customer receives an email that an item they are watching just became available, and when they click to view it, they see a counter that shows how many items are left and how many additional people have also viewed the item, creating a sense of urgency.

-- Mobile-friendly: Not to beat a dead horse here, but as it goes with emails, so it goes with websites.
+Mobile-friendly: Not to beat a dead horse here, but as it goes with emails, so it goes with websites.
 If users are greeted by a butchered landing page that doesn’t fit their phone screen, they will probably bounce.

-- Load time: This is more of a technical issue, but the loading time of a website plays a huge role in bounce rates.
+Load time: This is more of a technical issue, but the loading time of a website plays a huge role in bounce rates.
 If it takes too long to load, people won’t stay.
 Be sure to optimize the loading time by reducing picture and file sizes, finding a good hosting service, and compressing your code.

-- Create an irresistible offer: One of the biggest bottlenecks to sales, is a boring offer.
+Create an irresistible offer: One of the biggest bottlenecks to sales, is a boring offer.
 By creating an truly irresistible offer for your audience, you significantly increase your chances of turning that click into a sale.
 If you’d like personalised advice on how to turn more of your website browsers into buyers, be sure to book your free digital review today!

 While the road through email can be treacherous, it is still one the largest channels for interacting with potential customers.
 By implementing some of these quick tips, you can begin making the journey and building a successful email marketing campaign.